haritha3679/up-N-smoke/README.md

     - address2.ipynb : Data cleansing process
     - address license.pgerd (for analysis sqllite was used later) : Address Licenses shown in the Database.

-- <strong> data folder </strong> we have all the charts and plots along with background images we used in PythonAnywhere
+- <strong> data folder:</strong> This folder has all the data file,charts and plots along with background images we used in PythonAnywhere
+  - <strong>data/MA:</strong>All data files csv, excel and json files
+- <strong> static folder </strong> This folder has all Css,.js,images files as shown in the image
 ![staticfolder](static/img/static_folder.png)

 Link to interactive cannabis sales analysis, Massachusetts map for marijuana licensed businesses and database tables: <a href='https://haritha79.pythonanywhere.com/UpNsmoke/'><strong>click here</strong></a><br><br>
 Link to interactive national legalization map: <a href='https://haritha3679.github.io/up-N-smoke/'><strong>click here</strong></a><br>
-This national map shows when Medical and Recreational Cannabis licenses were granted for each state and color codes them.
-D3.JS takes Json as an input, plots the map with the pop up message about the licenses and year they were approved <br>
-Up-N-smoke/index_rec_med.html - calls below .js script <br>
-Up-N-smoke/static/js/logic_rec.js<br>

-All data files are within data/MA folder which consist of csv, excel and json files.<br>
+.<br>

 - In order to run the code as it was structured you need to use py4web which it was used to deploy PythonAnywhere,